UniLogin/UniLogin/Tutorial.md

 You can now go to localhost:1234 and create your identity using `mylogin.eth` domain.

 When creating identity it is given balance in ClickToken that you can spend to pay for transactions.

+Don't close it down.
+You will use it for developing your own app.

 ## Creating own project